Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m1.md

   - Removed poweroff wait sequence for CP detach.
 - Bluetooth CAPI
   - Old GATT APIs have been removed, these APIs were deprecated in Tizen 2.3.1
-  - New features and APIs in mobile, wearable, and TV profiles:
-    - Added a delay report API for AVRCP streaming (in-house only).
-  - Added callback API for AVRCP delay changed (in-house only).
 - Open Source Upgrade
   - wpa_supplicant: 2.5 to 2.6.
   - connman: 1.29 to 1.35.